+Waste treatment methods

-Waste treatment methods Product / Packaging disposal DO NOT allow wash water from cleaning or process equipment to enter drains.
+Music il culment methods DO NOT allow wash water from cleaning or process equipment to enter drains.
 It may be necessary to collect all wash water for treatment before disposal.
 In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority.
-Recycle wherever possible or consult manufacturer for recycling options.
+Product / Packaging Where in doubt contact the responsible authority. disposal Recycle wherever possible or consult manufacturer for recycling options.
 Consult State Land Waste Authority for disposal.
 Bury or incinerate residue at an approved site.
 Recycle containers if possible, or dispose of in an authorised landfill.